psu13/mutable-hakyll/posts/measurement.md

 The literature on the "interpretation of quantum mechanics" is of course full of deep thoughts about the questions that the measurement problem raises.
 I could not possibly do more than unfairly caricature the various possible stances that one could have about this question, so that's what I will do.
-Here are some things we can think:
+Here are some things we can do:

 1. We can take the collapse rule as a postulate and until we understand how measurement works, just use the rules and try to be happy.
 This view is often called the "Copenhagen" interpretation, although that's not really right and the [Copenhagen story](https://plato.stanford.edu/entries/qm-copenhagen/) is actually a lot more